-Disorganised Controlling Fearful Avoidant partner internalise their needs for control, they intent to show low levels of self disclosure low levels of emotional engagement, a conscious thought permanent in their mind is to self dissuade from exposing their inner most thoughts and feelings for fear of humiliation, rejection, or attack.
-Often their behaviour oscillate between #emotional and #behaviour withdraw, stonewalling their partner' effort to engage or to seek emotional #intimacy.
+Disorganised Controlling Fearful Avoidant partner internalise their needs for control, they intent to show low levels of self disclosure, low levels of emotional engagement, a conscious thought permanent in their mind is to self-dissuade from exposing their inner most thoughts and feelings for fear of humiliation, rejection, or attack.
+Often their behaviour oscillates between #emotional and #behaviour withdraw, stonewalling their partner' effort to engage or to seek emotional #intimacy.

 In couple therapy I intent to recognise the prevalence of attachment disorganisation in adulthood, and its damaging effect on the couple relationship.
 I am an Integrative counsellor and one of the models I find to be effective with my couple work is to focus on their individual attachment style, to explore subconscious behaviours and to raise awareness in their relationship patterns of behaviour.

 Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse, Couple counselling, Bereavement and more